ianyen77/Metagenomic_analysis_pipeline/pipeline.md

 **if you do it manually, this will be a quite complicated procedure. but there has an all-in-one script.**
 ```
+#make sure you install all dependecies in conda base env(Bowtie2, BBmap, seqkit)
+#Bowtie2 and seqkit can through Bioconda to get it
+#Personally I got BBmap from here(https://sourceforge.net/projects/bbmap/) and just unzip
 $ conda activate
 $ perl -w ARG-ORF_coverage_SARG3.2.pl
 ```